Greenfish Marketing (trading as Greenfish Marketing) ABN/Company No: 12 622 134 025

 c) Ensure you have obtained all necessary consents and permissions to send email and SMS marketing in compliance with the Spam Act 2003 (Cth), the Privacy Act 1988 (Cth) and any other applicable laws.

-d) Maintain list hygiene, including removal of unsubscribes, bounces and suppression lists, unless the Order states we are responsible for specific list-hygiene tasks.
+d) Maintain list hygiene, including removal of unsubscribes, bounces and suppression lists, unless the Order states we are responsible for specific list hygiene tasks.

 e) Review and approve Deliverables within the timeframes indicated by us (or otherwise within a reasonable time).